TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Methods

-If a loss function satisfies the proposition, it is always zero because there always exists $c_i = y_i / \hat{y}_i$ except $\hat{y}_i = 0$.
-Therefore, it is not able to give any information because all random values could be an optimal solution.
-The same situation happens with the dynamic time scaling if we do not limit the window.
-Consequently, all of the uniform time scaling, dynamic amplification, and dynamic time scaling are unsuitable to be objectives in time-series forecasting.
+If a loss function satisfies this proposition without bound for $c_i$, it is always zero because there always exists $c_i = y_i / \hat{y}_i$, except $\hat{y}_i = 0$.
+Therefore, it is not able to provide any information because all random values could be an optimal solution.
+The same situation happens for the dynamic time scaling if we do not limit the window.
+Consequently, all three objectives--uniform time scaling, dynamic amplification, and dynamic time scaling are unsuitable to be objectives in time-series forecasting.